-Top 5 Best Recipe Tips for Staying Hydrated this Summer
+Top 5 Best Recipe Tips for Staying Hydrated

 When the body needs water our brains send the signal of thirst – an essential survival method that maintains fluid balance.
 Having a Stanley cup, a Hydro Flask, or any other bottle of choice always on hand is one of the best habits we can practice to ensure proper hydration, but even with the super sleek containers available today, most people still do not drink enough water each day.
 This is important to note, as every process in the body requires water – not enough and you could face more than dehydration.
 Kidney stones, headaches, mental health decline, constipation, and fatigue can all be related to poor fluid balance.